DeesseFortuna/yt2mega/README.md

 Features:
 - Resumable/Schedulable (checks mega to see if the video is already backed up, by id grep)
 - Chronologically indexed filenames
-- Better than doing it by manually
+- Better than doing it manually

 Flaws:
 - Interrupted uploads don't fix themselves (if a half-uploaded file is on mega.nz, the script will skip it)